midtown-ai/glossary/glossary/p.md

  See also [P], [Attribute], [Negative Attribute]

-# Pre-Trained Model

- ~ a base model that support transfer learning.
-A pre-trained model, keeping with Gladwell’s 10,000 hours theory, is the first skill you develop that can help you acquire another one faster.
-For example, mastering the skill of solving math problems can help you more quickly acquire the skill of solving engineering problems.
-A pre-trained model is trained (by you or someone else) for a more general task and is then available to be fine-tuned for different tasks.
-Instead of building a model from scratch to solve your problem, you use the model trained on a more general problem as a starting point and give it more specific training in the area of your choice using a specially curated dataset.
-A pre-trained model may not be 100% accurate, but it saves you from reinventing the wheel, thus saving time and improving performance.

- Useful if
-  * retraining the model is expensive or time consuming
-  * model architecture allow transfer learning (through fine-tuning).
-  . :warning: as far as I can tell, this is only possible today with transformer models (?)
- See also [P], [Supervised Fine-Tuning], [Transfer Learning], [Transformer Model], [Upstream Task]

 # Precision

  Precision is the fraction of the tumors that were predicted to be malignant (of one call) that are actually malignant (of that class).